szldmgy/BlackBoxOptimizer/readme.md

 You cen find some examples [here](readmefiles/example.md)

-User support
+User support, developer support
 -

-If you have any question, remark or suggestion regarding the project, please contact us at: axx6v4(at)inf.elte.hu.
-We are happy to get any feedback or contribution.
+If you have any question, remark or suggestion regarding the project, please  don't hesitate to use the [issue tracker](https://github.com/kppeterkiss/BlackBoxOptimizer/issues), or contact us directly at: axx6v4(at)inf.elte.hu.
+We are happy to get any feedback or contribution, and if you need to address problems related to parameter tuning, we would like to make sure that we can help you!